Powerful SQL Server Data Quality Tools for Cleansing and Validation

 If you click on the View Reports button, you are able to see the results from both the Name and Address Parsing in either a graphical or tabular format for the types of changes made as well as errors recorded.

 The final option for the project is to schedule the job to run either daily, weekly, monthly or a customized time frame.
 Below is the intuitive interface to schedule a job daily.

 Unison also allows the opportunity to update and review the Jobs to meet daily management and monitoring needs.

 How do I get started with Unison?

-- If you are experiencing SSIS Nightmares with constantly changing requirements, code and too many SSIS Packages to count, then consider Unison as a technology that you can integrate into your processes.
+- If you are experiencing SSIS Nightmares with constantly changing requirements, code and too many SSIS Packages to count, then consider Unison as a technology for data enrichment that you can integrate into your processes.
 This enables your Power Users to validate the data and your SQL Server Professionals to manage the data in production environments.